juampi92/hexo-tag-googlecharts/README.md

 First, you should go check [GoogleCharts](https://google-developers.appspot.com/chart/interactive/docs/) docs, so you could understand this plugin's potential.

 The google charts tag plugin for hexo  helps you add dynamic charts by google into your hexo blog.
-The tag called `googlecharts` requires an endtag called `endgooglecharts`.

 ## Install